Romz24/samp-optud/README.md

 # OnPlayerTurnUpsideDown
 This include will call OnPlayerTurnUpsideDown callback in case the player turns upside down through a modification.

+Upside Down and Random Quats from sandbox will call this callback.
+Parkour mods will call this callback as well as any other mod that turns players upside down.

 ## Callback:
 ```pawn
 public OnPlayerTurnUpsideDown(playerid, &Float:quat1, &Float:quat2)